godot-jolt/godot-jolt/README.md

 - Ray-casts will hit the back-faces of all shape types, not just concave polygons and height maps
 - Shape-casts should be more accurate, but their cost also scale with the cast distance
 - Manipulating a body's shape(s) while it's connected to a scene tree can be costly
+- Contact impulses are estimations and won't be accurate when colliding with multiple bodies
+- `Area3D` is not able to detect overlaps with `StaticBody3D`
 - `HeightMapShape3D` only supports square height maps with dimensions that are power-of-two
 - Axis-locking is implemented using joints, which means a body can technically deviate a bit from its locked axes, but they do a better job of conserving energy

 Also consider this note from Jolt's [documentation][jdc]:

-> In order for the simulation to be accurate, dynamic objects should be in the order of [0.1, 10]
+> In order for the simulation to be accurate, dynamic objects should be in the order of 0.1 to 10
-> meters long and have speeds in the order of [0, 500] meters per second.
+> meters long and have speeds in the order of 0 to 500 meters per second.
 Static object should be in
-> the order of [0.1, 2000] meters long.
+> the order of 0.1 to 2000 meters long.

 ## What versions of Godot are supported?